 - 28 April 2022

-- Presentation on the Ministry of Health’s approach to long COVID - 7 April 2022 (PDF 185 KB)
+- Presentation on the Ministry of Health’s approach to long COVID - 7 April 2022 (PDF, 261 KB)

 - 27 April 2022

-The Ministry has previously published guidelines for the rehabilitation for people with or recovering from COVID-19.
-This guidance is in the process of being updated and will include additional focus on long COVID.
+The Ministry has published revised guidelines for the acute phase of rehabilitation for people with or recovering from COVID-19.

-The Ministry is currently establishing the Expert Advisory Group for long COVID to assess the evidence on long COVID and apply it to the Aotearoa New Zealand context, to help inform recommendations for clinical practice and guidelines.
+The Ministry has established the Long COVID Expert Advisory Group to assess the evidence on long COVID and apply it to the Aotearoa New Zealand context, to help inform recommendations for clinical practice and guidelines.
 The group will provide oversight, with broad representation from Māori, Pacifica, researchers consumers, clinicians, and service providers.
-The group will meet in May 2022.

 The Ministry is also funding research on the Impacts of COVID-19 in Aotearoa study, run by Victoria University of Wellington.
 This study aims to understand the experiences of people in Aotearoa New Zealand who have had COVID-19 and to learn about the short- and longer-term impacts of COVID-19 on the health and well-being of individuals, whānau and families.
 There is a particular focus on key subgroups including Māori, Pacific people, people with disabilities (including long COVID), and people who developed COVID-19 through their employment.
 The outcomes of the study will be used to advise health officials.